 Based on international standards and policies, in the years 2005-2011, a regulatory framework has been developed in the Republic of Moldova that regulates the specific aspects of children's rights in general and the inclusion of children with special educational needs in the educational system.
-The Constitution of Republic of Moldova, other organic laws and decisions of the Government of Republic of Moldova record the right to education irrespective of ethnic, racial, religious affiliation, as well as the right to education of persons with special educational needs and in difficulty.
+The Constitution of Republic of Moldova record the right to education irrespective of ethnic, racial, religious affiliation, as well as the right to education of persons with special educational needs and in difficulty.